Love Island USA season 5: Future appearances

-In 2023, Imani Wheeler and Scott van-der-Sluis appeared on season one of Love Island Games.
+In 2023, Scott van-der-Sluis and Imani Wheeler appeared on season one of Love Island Games.

 In 2024, Carsten "Bergie" Bergersen competed on the second season of the Peacock reality TV series The Traitors.
 Rob Rausch returned as an original Islander, while Harrison Luna and Kassy Castillo returned as bombshells for the sixth season of Love Island USA.

 In 2025, Van-der-Sluis appeared on season three of Perfect Match.
 Luna made a guest appearance on Love Island: Beyond the Villa.
 Kay Kay Gray competed on season two of Love Island Games.

-In 2026, Rausch will compete on the fourth season of The Traitors.
+In 2026, Rausch competed on the fourth season of The Traitors.
+Additionally, van-der-Sluis and Wheeler returned for the third series of Love Island: All Stars.
+Kenzo Nudo competed on the sixth season of La casa de los famosos.
+Castillo appeared on season four of Perfect Match.
+Leonardo Dionicio will compete on season 42 of The Challenge.

 Production

 Development

 On February 23, 2022, it was announced that the series would no longer air on CBS, who aired the first three seasons.
 The series was picked up for two additional seasons, including the fifth season by Peacock, with Sarah Hyland as host.
 Iain Stirling as narrator and Maura Higgins as social media ambassador, bringing all the behind the scenes gossip and interviews.

 The season was filmed in Fiji.